olson-sean-k/decorum/README.md

 ## Proxy Types

+The primary API of Decorum is its `Constrained` types, which transparently wrap primitive IEEE 754 floating-point types and configure their behavior.
+`Constrained`
-The primary API of Decorum is its `Proxy` types, which transparently wrap primitive IEEE 754 floating-point types and configure their behavior. `Proxy` types support many numeric features and operations and integrate with the [`num-traits`] crate and others when [Cargo features](#cargo-features) are enabled.
+types support many numeric features and operations and integrate with the [`num-traits`] crate and others when [Cargo features](#cargo-features) are enabled.
 Depending on its configuration, a proxy can be used as a drop-in replacement for primitive floating-point types.

-The following `Proxy` behaviors can be configured:
+The following `Constrained` behaviors can be configured:

 1. the allowed subset of IEEE 754 floating-point values
 1. the output type of fallibe operations (that may produce non-member values